bootstraponline/angular_webdriver/docs/overview.md

 ## By locators

-All the by locators are supported.
+All the [Protractor by locators](http://angular.github.io/protractor/#/api?view=ProtractorBy) are supported.

 - by.binding
+- by.exactBinding
 - by.partialButtonText
 - by.buttonText
 - by.model